patrickfrey/mewa/doc/faq.md

 ### How to store and access scope bound data?

-Scope bound data in form of a lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and with inheritance (enclosing scopes inherit an object from the parent scope) with [typedb:get_instance](#get_instance).
+Scope bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and with inheritance (enclosing scopes inherit an object from the parent scope) with [typedb:get_instance](#get_instance).

 <a name="typeQualifiers"/>

 ### How to implement type qualifiers like const and reference?

 Qualifiers are not considered to be attached to the type but part of the type definition.
 So a const reference to an integer is a type on its its own, like an integer value type or a pointer to an integer.
-There are no attributes of types in the typedb, but you can associate attributes to types with lua tables.
-The implementation of the "language1" example does this quite extensively.
-In the typedb the only relations of types are implemented as reduction definitions.
+There are no attributes of types in the typedb, but you can associate attributes with types in Lua tables.

 <a name="pointersAndArrays"/>